 Healthy hair is a sign of good health.
-While genes decide the characteristics of our hair, it is how we take care of our tresses that determines their quality and health.
-Although the type of shampoo, conditioner and other hair care products you use affects the appearance and feel of your hair to some extent, to ensure good hair health you need to pay attention to what you eat.
-Nutritional deficiencies can lead to a variety of hair problems such as breakage, dullness, thinning and hair loss.
+While genes decide the characteristics of our hair, it is how we take care of our tresses that determine their quality and health.
+Although the type of shampoo, conditioner, and other hair care products you use affects the appearance and feel of your hair to some extent, to ensure good hair health you need to pay attention to what you eat.
+Nutritional deficiencies can lead to a variety of hair problems such as breakage, dullness, thinning, and hair loss.

 Rich in iron and beta carotene, dark green leafy vegetables promote sebum secretion, which is essential for scalp conditioning.
 They are also a rich source of iron which helps in increasing blood flow to the scalp, in turn promoting hair growth .
 Iron deficiency has been strongly linked to hair loss .
 So, make sure you consume your bowl of greens daily for a head full of silky, healthy hair.

 Another rich source of biotin, walnuts help in strengthening the hair shaft.
 Consuming a handful of walnuts daily can do wonders for your hair.
 They are also rich in omega 3 fats that promote shine and keep the scalp healthy .

 Milk and milk products are abundant in proteins, calcium, and vitamins, the building blocks of hair.
 Though calcium is mostly known for its role in improving bone health, not many people know that it also helps strengthen hair and promote shine .
 Dairy products are also a good source of Vitamin B12, a nutrient known to stimulate hair growth .
 Consuming 2-3 portions of dairy products such as curd, low-fat cheese and milk promotes hair growth, and thickness and improves hair texture.